VasilisIoannou/NTUA/README.md

 # **International Music Festival of Pulse University Database**

-A comprehensive database system for managing Pulse University's annual international music festival.
+This project manages all data for Pulse University's annual music festival, including artist lineups, stage schedules, ticket sales, equipment logistics, and performance ratings.
+The database is designed to streamline every aspect of festival operations - from tracking which bands need drum kits to coordinating staff assignments across multiple venues.

 ## **Table of Contents**
 - Features